-- Place the first cake on your plate and spread frosting along the top.
-Place the second cake on top of the first and frost.
-Finally, place the third cake on top and frost.
-Use frosting to decorate the sides.
-If going for the "naked cake" look make sure to leave some of the sides of the cake exposed.
+- Place the first cake in the center of your cake stand or plate and evenly spread the frosting on top.
+Place the second cake on top of the first and evenly spread frosting along the top and sides of the cake.

 - Optional: Place any leftover frosting in a piping bag and pipe pretty decor along the top of the cake.
 You can also sprinkle chopped nuts on top and/or drizzle caramel sauce.